Snare of Glory: Authorship

+Portrait of Hakob Shahamirian, likely author of the introductory section of Snare of Glory.
+The entire work is erroneously attributed to him on the title page.

 The authorship and date of publication of Snare of Glory have been debated by scholars.
 The title page lists 1773 as the date of publication and Hakob Shahamirian (d.
 1774), son of Shahamir, as its author.
 The 1773 dating was accepted by most scholars as fact until the 1920s, when historian Tadevos Avdalbegyan demonstrated that this is impossible, as the text contains references to events that took place after 1773, such as the American War of Independence and the death of Iranian ruler Karim Khan Zand.
 Additionally, on the basis of Shahamir Shahamirian's letters to the Georgian king Heraclius, Avdalbegyan argued that Snare of Glory was published in 1787 or 1788 and was authored by Shahamir Shahamirian himself.
 However, most of the introductory section of the book was probably written in 1773 by Hakob Shahamirian, while the main section containing the details of the constitution was added later by his father.
 Shahamirian attributed the entire book to Hakob in honor of his late son.
 Historians Abgar Hovhannisyan and Poghos Khachatryan suggest that Movses Baghramian and Joseph Emin also contributed to the composition of Snare of Glory.
 Thus, the final version of the work was written over the course of more than a decade, with interruptions, and involved up to four authors.
 Scholar Satenig Batwagan Toufanian concludes that this partly explains why the work "often lacks order and sometimes even coherence."